awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-networkmanager-linkassociation.md

 # AWS::NetworkManager::LinkAssociation<a name="aws-resource-networkmanager-linkassociation"></a>

-Specifies the association between a device and a link\.
-A device can be associated to multiple links and a link can be associated to multiple devices\.
-The device and link must be in the same global network and the same site\.
+Describes the association between a device and a link\.

 ## Syntax<a name="aws-resource-networkmanager-linkassociation-syntax"></a>